By Scott Ross

 A Few Second Thoughts on The Changeling, May 2018

 Thanks to the Carolina Theatre in Durham scheduling the new Canadian restoration of The Changeling as a regular feature (as opposed to a special screening of the original) I was able to revisit the picture, four years after being introduced it — and, pleasurably, on a big screen.
 The re-viewing has prompted me to a new evaluation, inspired in part by the lively discussion my best friend and I had afterward.
 Happily, it seems an even richer and more subtle picture now, although the supposed 4K restoration has its problems.
 The opening scenes carry heavy grain, and the sound was in some ways rather poor, which may be inherent to the movie itself, produced somewhat cheaply and without a stereo sound mix.
 (We get spoiled, don’t we, by THX?
 Even those of us who, like myself, seldom go to a new movie.)
-Still, I seldom encounter a problem at screenings of much older movies, so I must assume the occasional problems, especially with Trish Van Devere’s dialogue, were there in 1980.
+Still, I seldom encounter a problem at this theatre’s screenings of much older movies, so I must assume the occasional problems, especially with Trish Van Devere’s dialogue, were there in 1980.
 Perhaps they resist cleaning up?

 That said, The Changeling holds up remarkably well to a second viewing, the inevitable loss of tension grounded in a foreknowledge of its events notwithstanding.
-Indeed, the picture seems even more subtle and, in its avoidance of audience-pleasing cliché, even more quietly daring.
+Indeed, the picture seems even more ingenious and, in its avoidance of audience-pleasing cliché, even more quietly daring.

-I had forgotten, while writing up my initial impressions in 2014 immediately after seeing it, of the movie’s splendid use of sound, specifically the periodic pounding noises George C. Scott encounters in the old mansion.
-If they owe a little something to The Haunting, they’re no less remarkably carried off, providing a tantalizing early mystery for Scott’s John Russell, one that leads him to deeper exploration of the various paranormal phenomenon in the house — and, ultimately, to a heartbreaking revelation, especially for a man who has had his own child violently taken from him, however accidental the means.
+I had forgotten, while writing up my initial impressions in 2014 immediately after seeing it, the movie’s splendid use of sound, speciﬁcally the periodic pounding noises George C. Scott encounters in the old mansion.
+And if these spectral soundscapes owe a little something to The Haunting, they’re no less remarkably carried oﬀ, providing a tantalizing early mystery for Scott’s John Russell, one that leads him to deeper exploration of the various paranormal phenomenon in the house — and, ultimately, to a heartbreaking revelation, especially for a man who has had his own child violently taken from him, however accidental the means.
 This is what I meant, above, by the almost unbearable sadness the picture encompasses, and about which I will say little, not wishing to spoil anyone else’s experience of it, except to note that I was struck, on this second viewing, by how logical the unseen presence’s heedless, demanding, hectoring of the Scott character is: The ghost is a child; he’s understandably angry.
 He wants what he wants, and he wants it now.
-This too has a pay-off, in the moment when the elderly Melvyn Douglas is confronted by Scott with his putative father’s crimes; his chin trembles as he faces Scott’s accusations, and, informed of the insupportable, bursts into pathetic weeping, like a hurt and resentful little boy, crying out at the suggestion that his parent was anything less than wonderful and perfect.
-Despite his octogenarian status, he is still a child as well
+This too has a pay-oﬀ, in the moment when the elderly Melvyn Douglas is confronted by Scott with his putative father’s crimes; his chin trembles as he faces Scott’s accusations, and, informed of the insupportable, bursts into pathetic weeping, like a hurt and resentful little boy, crying out at the suggestion that his parent was anything less than wonderful and perfect.
+Despite his octogenarian status, he is still a child as well.

-In the past four years, I have become a great admirer of The Changeling’s score, especially important in a good ghost-story but also of great urgency in a story whose major character is himself a composer.
-There’s a complicated back-story to that musical soundtrack, even as the picture itself had a rather torturous route to the screen: Howard Blake composed the thematically important central lullaby, but (presumably through poor communication on the part of the producers) was replaced as composer by Ken Wannberg, whose compositions were then fleshed out by the Canadian Rick Wilkins, making for a complex set of music credits.
-The music-box theme, both sweet and achingly yearning, is one of two central motifs in the picture; the other is a remarkable atmospheric piece that encompasses both the Scott character and the essential — and deeply disturbing — mystery of the house itself.
+In the past four years, I have also become a great admirer of The Changeling’s score, especially important in a good ghost story but also of great urgency in a narrative whose major character is himself a composer.
+There’s a complicated back-story to that musical soundtrack, even as the picture itself had a rather torturous route to the screen: Howard Blake composed the thematically important central lullaby, but (presumably through poor communication on the part of the producers) was replaced as composer by Ken Wannberg, whose compositions were then ﬂeshed out by the Canadian Rick Wilkins, making for a complex set of music credits.
+The music-box theme, both sweet and achingly yearning, is one of two central motifs in the picture; the other is a remarkable atmospheric piece that encompasses both the Scott character and the essential — and deeply disturbing — mystery of the house itself.*

-Peter Medak’s direction, particularly given the niggardly budget imposed upon him, is beautifully fluid and precise, yet with room for poetic metaphor.
-He repeatedly emphasizes the importance to the story of water yet never overplays this, as he also handles the vertiginous qualities of the grand staircase; the moment in which Scott and a compatriot are shown, from above, digging out a crucial well hidden by the floorboards of a contemporary house, is a perfectly rendered visual bookend.
+Peter Medak’s direction, particularly given the niggardly budget imposed upon him, is beautifully ﬂuid and precise, yet with room for poetic metaphor.
+He repeatedly emphasizes the importance to the story of water, yet never overplays this, as he also handles the vertiginous qualities of the grand staircase; the moment in which Scott and a compatriot are shown, from above, digging out a crucial well hidden by the ﬂoorboards of a contemporary house, is a perfectly rendered visual bookend.
 (My friend and I were equally struck by the way Scott, when the police have come to remove the bones of the dead hidden there, instantly lights up a cigarette — he smokes throughout the picture — in the woman’s home without asking permission, and no one says a word.
 Imagine such a scene in a movie made nearly 40 years after this one!
-No filmmaker today would conceive of such a thing, except to illustrate by it how disgusting, boorish and horrible the character doing such a thing was.)
+No ﬁlmmaker today would conceive of such a thing, except to illustrate by it how disgusting, boorish and horrible the character committing this atrocity is.)
 The séance sequence remains as riveting as ever, particularly when wedded to the way the Scott character realizes, later, that he too has succumbed to a crucial spell of automatic writing.

 Additional text copyright 2018 by Scott Ross